michaeldmcqueen/resources.gmt.com-website/_staffing_resources/leadership/setup-director.md

 ###### Compensation

-This is a paid position, offering compensation of $900 for each camp that your are confirmed to setup.
+This is a paid position, offering compensation of $900 for each camp that you are confirmed to setup.
 Travel expenses are also covered in accordance with our company travel guidelines.